excelwithcorey/Lego-Challenge/README.md

 - Replaced null values in subtheme and theme_group with “unknown”
 - Changed the data description of year to ‘date’
 ### Exploratory Data Analysis (EDA)
+- Summarize the important information for the intended audience.
+- Developed in-depth analysis of the data to share with the audience.
 ### Creating a Dynamic Dashboard
+- Implemented filters for users to fully explore the data.
+- Created visualizations for important information for the target audience.

 ## Dashboard:
-This dashboard intended for audiences that is interested in learning more about Lego's 5 decade of growth.
-The dashboard displays information on its sets, age, minifigs, themes and retail price.
-I wanted to lean into analyzing the different themes and highlight its growth over the years.
+This dashboard is intended for audiences that are interested in learning more about Lego's 5 decades of growth.
+The dashboard displays information on its sets, age, minifigs, themes, and retail price.
+I wanted to lean into analyzing the different themes and highlight their growth over the years.

-The first dashboard allows its user to navigate through the years with the "Years" filter to learn about the progression of its featured themes.
+The first dashboard allows its users to navigate through the years with the "Years" filter to learn about the progression of its featured themes.

 1. How long has a theme been a part of Lego's business?